ShivamShinde-ss/Learning-GIT/README.md

 $ Knowledgegate Git Learning Project
 This repo is only meant to be used by students to learn git and try different git commands.
- This is the second change that i am doing in READme File.
+ This is the second change that i am doing in READme File. this is third change from github ui and my parent is the second change